mlutton/Amazon-ATDD-Kata/README.md

 <pre>
 Scenario: Searching For Valid Product Should Return Results
-	Given I’m on Amazon's homepage
+	Given I am on the Amazon Homepage
 	When I search for a valid product
 	Then I should see a list of products

 Scenario: Search For Valid Product Should Display The Search Term
-	Given I’m on Amazon's homepage
+	Given I am on the Amazon Homepage
 	When I search for a valid product
 	Then I should see the term search for
 </pre>